Laxman2015/apiConsumer/README.md

 ` npm  run start`

+For run the Unit test cases

+`npm run test`

- #I have used GitHUB json-server for mocking the Data, which one i have allredy deployed on GitHub repo
+ # I have used GitHUB json-server for mocking the Data, which one i have allredy deployed on GitHub repo
  https://github.com/Laxman2015/productLists

-#Locally Running the App
+# Locally Running the App

 React app should be running on http://localhost:8080/

-#ErrorPage: Error page loaded on wrong route
+# ErrorPage: Error page loaded on wrong route

 Screenshot